Should we worry about toenails?

 Do we need nails?

 The nail is made of protein bonded in three layers and grows from a point below the ‘quick’ or ‘lunar’ area (lunule) demarcated in healthy toes and fingers by a half-moon shape.
 This is paler compared to the remaining pink nail bed.
-The illustration provides an idea of the complex anatomy showing the blood supply and nail matrix which contains the growing cells for the nail.
+The illustration provides an idea of the complex anatomy, showing the blood supply and nail matrix, which contains the growing cells for the nail.
 The matrix is very sensitive to damage.

 What is foot pistoning?

-This is where the shoe is slightly too large and the foot moves backwards and forwards with movement into the toe box where damage can arise from impact forces.
+This is where the shoe is slightly too large, and the foot moves backwards and forwards with movement into the toe box, where damage can arise from impact forces.

 The Sports Angle

-Damaging effects in feet
+Damaging effects on feet

 The nail bed (haematoma)